 London looks like a magical place to visit at Christmas.
 Have you been?
 Would you like to go?

-Anna Huk blogs about travel tips, special events and family-friendly attractions in London, England at Four Kids One Mom Travel.
+About the author: Anna Huk blogs about travel tips, special events and family-friendly attractions in London, England at Four Kids One Mom Travel.
 A freelance writer and mother of four, Anna’s work has been published in the Ottawa Citizen and Today’s Parent magazine.
-You can find her on Twitter and on Facebook.